 Termites are small, but terrible.
 This type of insect thrives on wood not only for its food source, but also for shelter.
 Watch out if you have wooden furniture in your house, near your garden, or wood materials lying around your garage.
 These areas are prone to termite infestation.

 One very important reason to be on guard for termites in your home is the serious property damage they can cause.
-Termites dig holes from the inside out.
+As stated in a useful article, termites dig holes from the inside out.
 At the onset, everything may seem peachy, but like a cancer, these pests spread interior to exterior.
 Over time, the damage will be visible – pathways and holes on wooden surfaces are signs of a termite invasion.

 Termite damage also leads to unwanted injury.
 Imagine someone sitting on a chair with worn legs, setting food on a table with a structure that’s unstable, or stepping on a wooden platform or stair that’s worn out.
 Chances of injury are much higher.
 A person can knock their head on a concrete floor because their chair gave out, or fall from a flight stairs all because one platform was made wonky by termites.

 If you’ve got a termite problem in your home, don’t fret.
 We’ve got 6 surefire ways to totally terminate termites:

 If there’s something strange and it doesn’t look good, who you going to call?
 That’s right: the termite experts.
 It’s better to hire a professional termite control team in the Philippines than to take things into your own hands; things can go from bad to worse.

 Exterminators may use either repellant, termaticides, or a combination of both for your home’s total safety.
 Repellants may be sprayed in a particular area, keeping them out of the home.
 When an entry point or colony is found, then termaticides come into play.
 When a nest is found, hundreds of gallons are pumped in to make sure that it kills all the termites.